Mukhtar Magauin

-Mūhtar Mağauin (Мұхтар Мағауин; 2 February 1940 – 9 January 2025) was a Kazakh writer and publicist.
+Mūhtar Mūqanūly Mağauin (Мұхтар Мұқанұлы Мағауин; 2 February 1940 – 9 January 2025) was a Kazakh writer and publicist.

 Life and career

 Magauin was born in the district of Chubar-Tau in Semey region (now East Kazakhstan Province) of Kazakhstan on 2 February 1940.
 He graduated at the Kazakh State University (1962) and became a PhD doctor (1965) there.
 He was head of the literary criticism department at the "Kazakh literature" newspaper in Almaty.
 He published several scholarly articles and books and novels.

 When he was mentioned by the Soviet study experts in the West in the book edited by Edward Allworth as one of the nationalist Kazakh writers (1973), the local Communist rulers put his name to the "black list".
 Most of his renowned uncensored novels were published only after the collapse of the Soviet Union.

 He published the novels The Yellow Kazakh (1991), ABCs of Kazakh History (1993), Dreams of Kypchaks (2004), The Half (2007), etc.

 In 1997, he became the winner of the International Prize for the Turkic speaking writers and culture workers and he received the prize from Suleiman Demirel, the President of Turkey at that time.
 He was also a holder of the title of the People’s Writer of Kazakhstan.